 The study to update the student generation rates and school impact fee schedule shall be conducted at least once every three (3) years by The School Board in coordination with Broward County and the Municipalities.
-The start date for the generation of the next Student Generation Rate/School Impact Fee (SGR/SIF) Study update shall be no later than six months after the date the SGR/SIF has been officially transmitted by the School Board to the County or, if within those six (6) months, the date the SGR/SIF Study schedule has been adopted or denied by formal action by the Broward County Board of County Commissioners.
-The School Board, in coordination with Broward County and the Municipalities, shall "commence" efforts towards the next SGR/SIF Study update no later than three years from that date.
+The start date for the generation of the next Student Generation Rate/School Impact Fee (SGR/SIF) Study update shall be no later than three years and six months from the date the School Board officially transmitted the SGR/SIF recommendations to Broward County, or three years from the date the Broward County Board of County Commissioners adopted or denied the SGR/SIF Study recommendations, whichever is sooner.